Endovenous Laser Ablation (EVLA)

 For years vein specialists have been searching for the best way to eliminate varicose veins.
 Ultrasound Guided Sclerotherapy blocks the blood going into varicose veins, providing long-term relief of vein symptoms.
 However, the vein still has a small chance of reforming and, at some stage, becoming a problem again.
 So wouldn’t it be great to get rid of the vein completely?

-When Dr Roberts is satisfied the Laser fiber is in the correct position and adequately anaesthetised, he starts to laser the vein.
-The laser fiber is retracted automatically by the laser machine at a rate of 1mm per second, sealing the vein permanently.
+When Dr Nicole James is satisfied the Laser fibre is in the correct position and adequately anaesthetised, she starts to laser the vein.
+The laser fibre is retracted automatically by the laser machine at a rate of 1mm per second, sealing the vein permanently.
 It takes about 4 minutes to close the vein instantly and permanently.
 After the Laser has been completed, a series of ultrasound guided sclerotherapy (UGS) injections are done below the laser site to close the veins in the lower leg.
 The vein treatment takes about 40 minutes in total.
 Compression stockings are fitted afterwards and you go for a half hour walk before you drive home or return to work.

 Clinical studies show that this form of vein treatment is the best long-term solution to treat large varicose veins.
 The Crows Nest Cosmetic & Vein Clinic has performed more than 2000 Endovenous Laser Ablation procedures with an extremely high (98 per cent) closure rate and a very high degree of patient satisfaction.
 The vein treatment is quick and requires limited or no time off work.
 Also no sedation or general anaesthetic is required, so you can walk straightaway after the treatment or drive home.

 Example of Large varicose veins treated by Endovenous Laser Ablation:

 This image below shows the Endovenous Laser Fibre in the vein (black area) using ultrasound to guide the placement of the fibre: